Derpford/pathways/pathways.md

 Some very powerful equipment may instead grant "Resistance".
 Resistance increases the cost of damage against that target by 1 SP.
 Each piece of equipment can only grant 1 Resistance, and no piece of equipment grants both Armor and Resistance.
 As an example, wearing a single piece of equipment with Resistance would mean that enemies have to spend 3 SP for each point of damage they want to deal to you.
 This may seem like a small effect, but it adds up rapidly.

+## Supporting Your Allies

+You may *also* transfer your SP to an ally. **This also does not require a roll.** Simply declare that you are 'supporting' an ally, and give them some of your SP.
+SP is transferred at a 1-to-1 rate, up to an amount equal to your BAL.
+In other words, a character who intends to play a support role in conflicts should spend points improving their BAL so that they may act as a more effective anchor for the party.

 ## Cross Paths

 Working together can create openings where a lone warrior cannot succeed.
 When you combine your efforts with another party member to achieve a goal, this is known as a "Cross Path", or X-Path.